The-Asellus-Consortium/asellus-homepage-archive/_posts/2021-11-29-second-asellus-symposium.md

 ---
 layout: post
 title: The 2nd Asellus symposium
-excerpt: On November 26th the 2nd Asellus Symposium was held online.
+excerpt: "On November 26th the 2nd Asellus Symposium was held online.
+The symposium synopsis and all recorded talks are available here."
 ---

 <script src="/assets/js/jquery.min.js"></script>